-- 1. Upon direction from DBR, DEM or RIDOH as applicable, testing, including but not limited to testing for THC, CBD, and/or other material characteristics such as pesticides, heavy metals, and microbial concentration on a dry weight or per volume basis, will be performed by an approved testing facility. - a.
-All testing performed by an approved testing facility for a licensee shall conform to the requirements set forth in Licensing Analytical Laboratories for Sampling and Testing Medical Marijuana, including but not limited to §§ 216-RICR-60-05-6.21(A), (B) and (C).
+1. Upon direction from DBR, DEM or RIDOH as applicable, testing, including but not limited to testing for THC, THCa CBD, CBDa and/or other material characteristics such as pesticides, heavy metals, and microbial concentration on a dry weight or per volume basis, will be performed by an approved testing facility on hemp or hemp-derived products.

+- a.
+All testing performed by an approved testing facility for a licensee shall conform to the requirements set forth in Licensing Analytical Laboratories for Sampling and Testing Medical Marijuana Cannabis, including but not limited to 216-RICR-60-05-6.21(A), (B) and (C).
 The licensee shall be responsible for the cost and expense of such testing. - 2.
-A test result greater than three tenths of one percent (0.3%) THC on a dry weight or per volume basis shall be prima facie evidence that at least one (1) cannabis plant or part of a plant or a derivative batch or derivative product in the licensee's location contains THC above the allowable limit and that the licensee is not in compliance with the Act and these Regulations. - 3.
+A test result greater than 0.3% THC on a dry weight or per volume basis shall be prima facie evidence that at least one cannabis plant or part of a plant or a derivative batch or derivative product in the licensee's location contains THC above the allowable limit and that the licensee is not in compliance with the Act and these regulations. - 3.
 The licensee may request a retest of any retained portion of a sample.
 Any request for retesting must be made to DBR, in writing, within ten (10) days of the date of notification of test results.
 The licensee must pay all analysis costs and expenses associated with any retest. - 4.
-Any hemp plants, materials, derivatives or hemp products as to which testing results reflect THC content above the allowable limit and the lot to which said plants, materials, derivatives or hemp products belong are prohibited from entering the hemp stream of commerce and DBR may require that any hemp plants, materials, derivatives or hemp products as to which testing results reflect THC content above the allowable limit be destroyed at the licensee's expense pursuant to § 1.11(L) of this Part. - 5.
+Any hemp plants, materials, derivatives or hemp products as to which testing results reflect THC content above the allowable limit and the lot to which said plants, materials, derivatives or hemp products belong are prohibited from entering the hemp stream of commerce and DBR may require that any hemp plants, materials, derivatives or hemp products as to which testing results reflect THC content above the allowable limit be destroyed at the licensee's expense pursuant to § 1.11(NL) of this Part. - a.
+The Grower must report non-compliant hemp plants, disposal of those plants from the lot(s) where representative samples were taken, and the non-compliant hemp plants' test results to the United States Department of Agriculture. - 5.
 Upon completion of testing, any remaining samples may be destroyed thirty (30) days after the date of notification of test results. - 6.
-Pursuant to 7 C.F.R. § 990.70(d), the licensee (producer) is responsible for ensuring that the laboratory conducting testing in conformity with this Part reports each sample's test results with all required information to the USDA.
+Pursuant to 7 C.F.R. § 990.70(d), the licensee (producer) is responsible for ensuring that the laboratory conducting testing in conformity with this Part reports each sample's test results with all required information, including but not limited to the delta-9 tetrahydrocannabinol content concentration level on a dry weight basis and the measurement of uncertainty, to the USDA. - 7.
+Testing methods must include but are not limited to: - a.
+Post decarboxylation or other similarly reliable method approved by the USDA;